alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2014-06-13-travel-time-variation.markdown

 It means **buses are more late more often**; people have **less certainty about their arrival time**, and the **schedule becomes less and less useful as a tool to reduce the amount of time you spend waiting**.

-Notably, the effect is much more limited for rail services, which does want to put up with any of that school-gate SUV madness.
+Notably, the effect is much more limited for rail services, which do not want to put up with any of that school-gate SUV madness.